zaceno/hyperapp-module-views/README.md

 Module views are called with state & action as first and second parameters just like the main app view.
 So you don't have to pass those as props to the components.

-State and actions are scoped passed to a module view, are scoped according to the module.
+State and actions passed to a module view, are scoped according to the module.

 ```jsx